 Packing a suitcase is an exercise in maximizing space and minimizing wrinkles.
-Here are our tips for perfectly using your luggage space.
+Here are my tips for perfectly using your luggage space.

 Start with the clothes….